MB1151/attention_is_all_you_need/README.md

 - `tokenizers`
     * Holds the trained BPE English and Telugu language tokenizers.
 - `translation_models`
-    * Holds the model checkpoint that are periodically created in between the training.
+    * Holds the model checkpoints that are periodically created after every epoch during the training.

 ### Deep Dive into `model_implementation/`